-2 Welcome to the Silver Spring Camera Club!
+Welcome to the Silver Spring Camera Club!

 Monthly Calendar, Inclement Weather Policy

 3 General Information, Club History

 5 Monthly Member Workflow

 6 SSCC Officers, Meeting Location

-7 Membership Application, 2014-2015
+7 Membership Application, 2015-2016

 8 Cable Release

-9 Calendar of Meetings, Field Trips
+9 Calendar of Events

-10 SSCC Listserv, SSCC Flickr Group
+10 SSCC Listserv, SSCC Flickr Group, Meetup

-12 Competition Topics and Definitions
+13 Competition Topics and Definitions

-13 Revised Official Competition Rules and Awards
+14 Revised Official Competition Rules and Awards

-18 Why Compete?
+19 Why Compete?

-21 Frequently Asked Questions about the Rules
+23 Frequently Asked Questions about the Rules

-23 Digital Projected Competition Specifications
+25 Digital Projected Competition Specifications

-24 Digital Projected Competition Tutorials
+26 Digital Projected Competition Tutorials

-29 Index of Articles, 2005-2014
+28 Index of Articles, 2005-2014

-Constitution and By-Laws
+33 Constitution and By-Laws

-WELCOME TO THE SILVER SPRING CAMERA CLUB
+WELCOME TO THE SILVER SPRING CAMERA CLUB 65th ANNIVERSARY SEASON

 Welcome to the Silver Spring Camera Club!
 If you're a new member, this Handbook should serve as an introduction to the many benefits of joining the Club.
-If you're a renewing member, this Handbook provides useful new information on the revised competition rules for 2014/15, the competition topics for 2014/15, and this year's calendar, among other things.
+If you're a renewing member, this Handbook provides useful information on the the competition topics for 2015/16 and this year's calendar, among other things.

 SSCC truly offers something for everyone.
 If you are interested in competing and testing yourself in monthly competitions, we have some gifted photographers and great judges who offer constructive feedback that has made me a better photographer.
-If you're not ready for or not interested in the competition experience, though, the Club also offers a wealth of learning and fellowship opportunities, including insightful speakers, a monthly Education Night, field trips, and a new feature introduced in 2013/14, the Fourth Thursday open forum.
-This forum offers members a chance to receive feedback on their photography from their fellow members in a non-judging environment.
-Members are also invited to give short presentations on Fourth Thursdays.
-Topics have included short tutorials on photographic concepts, book reviews, and reviews of exhibitions.
+If you're not ready for or not interested in the competition experience, though, the Club also offers a wealth of learning and fellowship opportunities, including insightful speakers, a monthly Education Night, field trips, and a new feature introduced in 2013/14, the Open Forum, which offers members a chance to receive feedback on their photography from their fellow members in a non-judging environment.

-The Club has a deep history - over 60 years old - and many longtime members.
+The Club has a deep history - now celebrating its 65th anniversary - and many longtime members.
 In my experience, Club members are all happy to share their knowledge of and enthusiasm for photography, so reach out to them at the next meeting.